Drowning Pool: Resilience and Hellelujah (2012–2016)

-Strike a Nerve (2017–present)
+Strike a Nerve (2017–2023)

 In December 2017, it was reported that Drowning Pool had begun writing their seventh studio album.
 In an interview with 97.1 The Eagle, guitarist C.J.
 Pierce stated, "We're working on new songs right now, which is awesome.
 We're working on tunes for the next record.
 We have a bunch of stuff on the plate.
 Everybody's brought amazing stuff, material.
 The thing with this is just to try and go through and see what we're gonna do on the next record.
 So we'll hash out all the ideas and songs and then start narrowing it down.
 So it's nice to have more than enough to go through."
 The band began recording their new album in February 2019.
 Within the next three years, there had been no news regarding the state of the album.
 On February 16, 2022, Drowning Pool announced Strike a Nerve as the name of their seventh studio album, which had already been completed by early 2020, but the COVID-19 pandemic meant that its release date was then postponed.

 Prior to the release of Strike a Nerve, Drowning Pool embarked on the North American tour Brothers in Arms with Ill Niño and (hed)p.e. in early 2022, and during this tour, they played two tracks from the upcoming album: "Strike a Nerve" and "Hate Against Hate".
 On August 5, 2022, the band announced the album would be released on September 30.